-The Olympic Games, all for the pleasure of Zeus
+The Games, all for the pleasure of Zeus

-London, Beijing, Athens… Retracing the history of the Olympic Games back to 776 BC, you arrive at the starting line, where it all began in this gentle, wooded valley of the Alpheios River in the Peloponnese, where Zeus’ most important sanctuary was located.
-In his honour, every four years, this was the scene of an event in which the whole of the Greek-speaking world took part.
+London, Beijing, Athens… Retracing the history of the Olympic Games back to 776 BC, you arrive at the starting line, where it all began in this gentle, wooded valley of the in the Peloponnese’s Alpheios River.
+In Zeus’ honour, every four years, this was the scene of an event in which the whole of the Greek-speaking world took part.

 The Olympic Games were more than just athletic competitions.
-They were panhellenic festivals and took precedence over everything else occurring at that time, even wars.
-During the period of the Games and allowing for travel time, any hostilities between the normally fractious Greek city-states was suspended and the Olympic Truce imposed.
-Broken only twice in a thousand years of Games, this was an accomplishment we would do well to emulate.
+They were panhellenic festivals and took precedence over everything occurring at that time, even wars.
+During the period of the Games, any hostilities between the normally fractious city-states were suspended and the Olympic Truce imposed.
+Such was the Games’ importance that only twice in thousand years were they interrupted.

-One of the most significant archaeological sites in Greece, the ancient stadium was where the most important competitions took place.
+This was where the most important competitions took place.
 Pass under the arched entrance and you’re in a place where countless VIPs rubbed shoulders with the common folk (but not women), all rooting for their heroes.
-The stadium you see today was built around the same time as the temple of Zeus, in the 5th century BC.
+The stadium you see today was built around the same time as the Temple of Zeus, in the 5th century BC.

 But on 18 August 2004, when Athens hosted the Modern Games, those wonderful years came back.
 The Stadium in Olympia witnessed a reenactment of an ancient sport, the shot put.
 Both men and women competed, some 1,611 years after the last Games took place there.
 And of course, Olympia is still the place where the Olympic Flame is lit for each Olympiad.